ostapneko/gratte-papier/README.md

 # Installation

 ## Manual
-To make Gratte-papier, you require
+To make Gratte-papier, you need
 - GHC 7.6.3
 - cabal > 1.18
 - m4
 - coffee script (for the UI)
+- libraries for ICU (libicu-dev for Ubuntu)

 After everything is installed, simply go to the gratte-papier repo and run `make`